graasp/graasp-apps-query-client/README.md

 ## Mock API Installation

 This apps-query-client package provides a mock API to mock any call an app might use to consume the Graasp API.
-It is based on MirageJS, which simulates the changes on a mock database as long as the app is not refreshed.
+It is based on MirageJS, which simulates the network requests themselves, and can thus remember remote state in memory.
+So the database is preserved as long as the app is not refreshed.
 This mock API is also particularly useful for continuous integration tests.

+The following steps are designed to take into account `Cypress`, our test framework.
+So the mock database can also receive data from the tests and apply them.

+**!WARNING: The mock API cannot fake uploading and downloading files!**

 1. Install the `env-cmd` dependency.
 Change your `start` script in `package.json` for